christianaao/drupal10/drupal-base/README.md

     git clone https://github.com/lagoon-examples/drupal-base.git drupal-base && cd $_
     ```

-3. Make sure you have pygmy-go stopped.
+3. Make sure you have pygmy stopped.
 Run `pygmy stop` to be sure.

 4. We already have a Lando file in this repository, so we just need to run the following command to get Lando up: